 I remember that Passover, years ago, as if it was yesterday.
 I was maybe ten, visiting my grandparents on Passover eve.
 My grandparents were Dutch, and their manners were impeccable.
-My younger brother and I were always under a lot of pressure to “behave” whenever we visited them.
-Sometimes we managed, sometimes – not so much.
+My younger brother and I were always under a lot of pressure to “behave” when we visited them.
+Sometimes we managed, sometimes not so much.

 On that bright spring day, in the early eighties, it was actually time for lunch and I was hungry.
 My father promised lunch at home – we were just stopping for half an hour to say hello.
 So we sat there, in that European living room, decorated with beautiful antique wooden furniture.
 Grandma, oma, served good, strong Dutch coffee and cookies.